-Stellar is an open, interoperable payment and currency system.
-Below, we explain a few of Stellar's powerful features—asset issuance, the network’s distributed order books, and the path-payments system—that will enhance and simplify any fintech product.
+Stellar is an open, interoperable payments platform.
+Below, we explain a few of Stellar's powerful features — asset issuance, the network’s distributed order books, and the path-payments system — that will enhance and simplify any fintech product or service.

-By default, Stellar tokens can be seen, held, and traded by any user, but they are highly configurable.
-If you have specific compliance needs you can, for example:
+By default, Stellar tokens can be seen, held, and traded by any user.
+They are also highly configurable.
+If you have specific compliance needs, you can:

 require that any holder of your token pass your KYC program

 enforce Reg D ownership requirements for your token

 control access to your tokens via multi-signature accounts

 create time-locked escrows for any account or asset

 This functionality is built in at the protocol level; tokenization is a fundamental part of the network, so the supporting code is tested and fast.